Skip to main content

 Sync context

-The sync context accompanies the entire app lifecycle, which is active during UI rendering (UI plugins), and on executing sync functional plugins (plugin command with --sync).
+The sync context accompanies the entire app lifecycle, which is active during UI rendering (UI plugins), and on executing sync functional plugins.

 For better performance, the sync context is created only at the app's start and remains singular throughout.
 Thus, plugins running within this context share states, prompting plugin developers to use plugin-specific state persistence for their plugins to prevent global space contamination: